OSGConnect/connectbook/submitting-jobs/singularity-containers.md

  * [Singularity Home Page](http://singularity.lbl.gov/)

+The following talk describes Singularity for scientific computing:

+<iframe width="560" height="315" src="//www.youtube.com/embed/DA87Ba2dpNM" frameborder="0" allowfullscreen></iframe>

-Also, Derek Weitzel wrote a blog post about Singularity on OSG, which provides a good introduction on how to create images and run them, but does not cover all the functionality described further down:
+Derek Weitzel wrote a blog post about Singularity on OSG, which provides a good introduction on how to create images and run them, but does not cover all the functionality described further down: